galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 # Conclusion

 Congratulations!
 You have successfully completed the ecoregionalization workflow.
-Here is the end of this tutorial aiming in explaining the purpose of the ecoregionalization workflow and how to use it.
-This workflow provides a systematic and reproducible approach to ecoregionalization, allowing researchers to identify distinct ecological regions based on species occurrences and environmental data.This tutorial shows how to use this workflow and its tools step by step or separately using the Dumont D'Urville sea region use case.
-It allows you to understand the ecoregion construction.
-You learn the use of the BRT algorithm for the modeling of species distribution as well as the cluster construction with the k-medoid clustering algorithms (CLARA/PAM).
+Here is the end of this tutorial aiming at explaining the purpose of the ecoregionalization workflow and how to use it.
+This workflow provides a systematic and reproducible approach to ecoregionalization, allowing researchers to identify distinct ecological regions based on species occurrences and environmental data.
+This tutorial shows how to use this workflow, step by step, or all in one using the Dumont D'Urville sea region use case with related datasets.
+It allows you to understand ecoregions construction.
+You learned the use of the BRT algorithm for modeling species distribution as well as the cluster construction with the k-medoid clustering algorithms (CLARA/PAM).
 Feel free to explore and adapt this workflow for your specific research needs.
 If you have any questions or encounter issues during the workflow, refer to the provided documentation or seek assistance from the Galaxy community.
 Don't hesitate to contact us if you have any questions.